-- A. When there is a vacancy in a job assignment, the Employer will notify the bargaining unit employees via electronic means of the vacancy and any employee may apply for the vacancy. - B. Selection Process.
+A. When there is a vacancy in a job assignment, the Employer will notify the bargaining unit employees via electronic means of the vacancy and any employee may apply for the vacancy.

+B. Selection Process.

-- 1. In filling any such vacancy, serious consideration will be given toward the seniority, preferences and merit evaluations for each employee under consideration. - 2.
-The Employer agrees to include the FOT team in the selection process to fill a vacancy with the exception of emergency coverage issues or as it applies to this article under Section 3 below.
-In the event the FOT is unable to reach consensus on the selection, management reserves the right to select the employee. - C. The Employer will provide fifteen (15) days written notice of a pending transfer. - D. No bargaining unit employee will be permanently transferred to a position outside of the bargaining unit without his/her consent. - E. The sheriff's office retains the right to waive the notice provisions whenever a bona fide emergency warrants such action.
+In filling any such vacancy, serious consideration will be given to employee seniority and the recommendation of the process outlined in B herein for each employee under consideration.
+The vacancy shall be filled after an interview with a member of management and a unit representative.
+In the event of a tie, the Employer has the right to select the employee for the vacancy.

+- C. The Employer will provide fifteen (15) days written notice of a pending transfer. - D. No bargaining unit employee will be permanently transferred to a position outside of the bargaining unit without his/hertheir consent. - E. The sheriff's office retains the right to waive the notice provisions whenever a bona fide emergency warrants such action.
 This notice may also be altered by mutual agreement of the parties. - F. The provisions shall not apply to countywide vacancies or in those instances when the Employer has made the decision to close the official station or when the Employer is transferring an entire work unit to a different location.

 Section 2.
 An exception to the transfer procedure of Section 1 above would be made if medical evidence indicated that an employee could not physically function in a particular post of duty.
-If this occurred, the Employer could transfer that individual to another post of duty where he/she was certified by a doctor as physically being able to function as a parole and probation officer.
+If this occurred, the Employer could transfer that individual to another post of duty where he/she was they were certified by a doctor as physically being able to function as a parole and probation officer.